sakuraAK/oop-python/course_outline.md

-# 🧭 Python OOP for Beginners — 10-Week Course Outline
+# 🧭 Python OOP - 10-Week Course Outline

 **Duration:** 10 weeks × 3–4 hours/week
 **Prerequisites:**
 - Basic Python (variables, loops, functions, conditionals)
 - No prior OOP experience needed
+- Development environment: VS Code, Git + Github

 **Course Goals:**
 By the end of this course, students will be able to: